saadmas/metrify/README.md

 ## User Stories or Use Cases

 1. as non-connected user, I can connect my Spotify account to enter the site
-2. as a user, I can view my top played artists
+2. as a user, I can view my top artists
-3. as a user, I can view my top played tracks
+3. as a user, I can view my top tracks
-4. as a user, I can filter my top played artists by time
+4. as a user, I can filter my top artists by time
-5. as a user, I can filter my top played tracks by time
+5. as a user, I can filter my top tracks by time
-6. as a user, I can make a new Spotify playlist out of my top played tracks
+6. as a user, I can make a new Spotify playlist out of my top tracks

 ## Research Topics